 Papers (under review and published)

 In response to the criticism voiced in Elliott (1998), we propose a new concept of cointegration, termed quasi-cointegration, that treats unit and near unit roots of the characteristic polynomial of a vector autoregressive model in the same manner.
 We identify the quasi-cointegrating matrix as an extension of its classical counterpart defined in Johansen (1995) as the object that produces linear combinations of the series that exhibit rapid mean-reversion.
 We proceed via restricted maximum likelihood where the invariant subspace of the characteristic polynomial associated with near and actual unit roots appear as restrictions on the VAR parameters.
 We then offer an estimation and inference procedure that is asymptotically valid and avoids the bias which gave rise to this problem.
 The ‘nearness to unity’ parameter appears as a nuisance coefficient which we eliminate via a Bonferroni-based procedure to form valid confidence sets.
 To attain statistical power, we use the method of Elliott, Mueller, Watson (2015).
 Our results indicate that in the presence of near unit roots, our method remains size-controlled with good power properties while conventional methods become severely size-distorted.
 Indeed, 5% tests showed rejection probabilities of up to 80% for a small departure from a unit root.
 In the classical unit root case, our method retains power and quasi-cointegrating vectors are identical to their classical counterparts.
-An application demonstrates the usability of this approach.Forecasting dementia incidence with Eric French, Yuntao Chen, and Eric Brunner
+An application demonstrates the usability of this approach.2.
+Hypothesis testing on invariant subspaces of non-diagonalizable matrices with applications to network statistics

-under review at JASA
+Under review at Biometrika

 We proceed in two stages.
 Using UK ELSA data, we first estimate dementia incidence rates from 2002 to 2016 and derive a data array comparable to a life table.
 Second, we employ a rank 1 factor model according to Lee and Carter (1992) to decompose the incidence rates into a period and age effect.
 We feed the period effect time series into a specially designed Kalman filter with restricted time-dependent observational variance to estimate filtered states.
 On this basis, we found that a random walk model fits best and construct forecasts for all age groups and both sexes.
-We find that despite a recently observed uptick in dementia trends, the overall trend is flat.Effectiveness of medical treatment for bipolar disorder with Fitzgerald et al. British Journal of Psychiatry vol. 221(5) (2022) pp. 692-700
+We find that despite a recently observed uptick in dementia trends, the overall trend is flat.4.
+Effectiveness of medical treatment for bipolar disorder with Fitzgerald et al.

 Mood stabilisers are the main treatment for bipolar disorder.
 However, it is uncertain which drugs have the best outcomes.We investigate whether rates of suicide, self-harm and psychiatric hospital admission in individuals with bipolar disorder differ between mood stabilisers.